-Opening Cash Net Cash Flow from Operating Other Cash Inflows (Outflows) Cash Balance asures for Cash tages Balance (1) Activities in the Year (2) ' (Shortage) (1)+(2)-(3) Investment Plan Financial Plan 660 3,963 (4,342) 281 - Bank loans
+Opening Cash Net Cash Flow from Operating Other Cash Inflows (Outflows) Cash Balance asures for Cash rtages Balance (1) Activities in the Year (2) (including exchange influence) (3) (Shortage) (1)+(2)-(3) Investment Plan Financial Plan 714 2,994 (3,633) 75 - Bank loans

 - 1. Analysis of changes in cash flow in the coming year: - (1) Net cash inflow from Operating Activities mainly comes from business income. - (2) Other cash outflow is mainly caused by capital expenditure, cash dividend and bank loans. - 2.
-Remedy and liquidity analysis of estimated shortfall of cash:

-Estimated cash outflows in the coming year of Apex are mainly resulted from future payment of operating, dividends and bank loan for factory expansion..
-In addition to cope with cash inflows from operating activities, bank loans will be applied when the cash balance is insufficient.
+Remedy and liquidity analysis of estimated shortfall of cash: Estimated cash outflows in the coming year of Apex mainly resulted from future payments of operating, dividends, capital expenditures, and bank loan repayment.
+In addition, to cope with cash inflows from operating activities, bank loans will be applied when the cash balance is insufficient.